bitovi/academy/src/react/3-components.md

 @page learn-react/components What are React Components
 @parent learn-react 3

-@description Learn about the two fundamental ways of writing React components and their differences.
+@description Learn about the two ways of writing React components and their differences.

 @body